-- Establish formal relationships between local CA Census Bureau partners and USCB partners to better identify areas in which their efforts overlap, and how each organization can support each other's efforts. - In 2020 the USCB sought to reduce the cost of the Census by transferring to a more digital method of Census data collection.
+- Establish formal relationships between local CA Census Bureau partners and USCB partners to better identify areas in which their efforts overlap, and how each organization can support each other's efforts.
+While updates are helpful from the USCB, participatory action would be helpful for our rural communities.
+Having someone who understands our concerns from a localized perspective and can actively seek actual change for us through the arduous bureaucracy of the USCB. - In 2020 the USCB sought to reduce the cost of the Census by transferring to a more digital method of Census data collection.
 While this method of data collection was successful in our more populated regions of the county, it's important to remember that not all communities are the same.
 Even when talking about rural counties, we must consider frontier communities who live without many of today's digital comforts with reduced connectivity to modern day culture and technology.
-These rural communities may need additional outreach that is targeted to the communities they reside in.
-The CA Census Bureau did a great job of being adaptable and responsive to community needs and concerns but it seemed that when it came to the USCB, there wasn't nearly enough flexibility when it came to individual community needs, concerns or changes to operations of any magnitude. - Improve methods for locating residencies where broadband access (GPS systems) is either unavailable or limited.
+These remote communities may need additional outreach that is targeted to the communities they reside within.
+The CA Census Bureau did a great job of being adaptable and responsive to community needs and concerns but it seemed that when it came to the USCB, there wasn't nearly enough flexibility when it came to individual community needs, concerns or changes to operations of any magnitude.

+- Improve methods for locating residencies where broadband access (GPS systems) is either unavailable or limited.
 We heard from multiple local enumerators that the equipment they were provided by the USCB did not work in the areas to which they were assigned to conduct MQAs, UL, and NRFU operations.
 For those who were familiar with the area, they were successful in finding some residences by using their own knowledge of the area or from paper maps.
 However, those enumerators from out of the area had great difficulty navigating these regions and some houses were missed. - When looking at the state map of response rate data and our local census tract data, we see that the more rural pockets of our communities have lower response rates.
 We also know that these rural pockets have difficulty accessing phone, internet, and GPS signals.
-An overlay of maps looking at response rates from 2020 and low-broadband connectivity at a county level could provide insight to areas of physical mapping needs, and micro-adjustments to the USCB's plans for Update Leave and NRFU as needed.
-This could help to alleviate response rate concerns for some rural communities in 2030.

-- Increase efforts to hire locally, especially for enumerators expected to count in the remote areas.
+An overlay of maps looking at response rates from 2020 and low-broadband connectivity at a county level could provide insight to areas of physical mapping needs, and microadjustments to the USCB's plans for Update Leave and NRFU as needed.
+This could help to alleviate response rate concerns for some rural communities in 2030. - Increase efforts to hire locally, especially for enumerators expected to count in the remote areas.
 Hiring should start earlier with improved communication for applicants. - Offer alternative methods for obtaining a paper form that does not require people to wait until the 5th Census reminder. - Increase resources for youth outreach.
 Our plans were hindered this year due to concerns around COVID-19, but a youth centric campaign from this community could make a significant impact, as evidenced by the youth organizations doing outreach in Monterey and Los Angeles. - Offer an alternative outreach opportunity to the large digital truck.
 With our region being so rural, there weren't many opportunities for the truck to come up do to roads not being accessible or their being limited traffic in those regions.
 Perhaps something like an ice truck or mobile library would be a better fit for these populations.